rahimklaber/in4391_peerson/README.md

 ### Running the project

-Add your ip address in the ./src/main/resources/application. conf file in the canonical.hostname.

-(This can be found by running `curl ifconfig.me`)
+Two environment variables need to be set.
+First `HOST` which is the computer's IP or the router's IP in the case that you are behind a NAT and want to use the application over the internet (This can be found by running `curl ifconfig.me`) .

+Second `BOOTSTRAP` needs to be set to the IP of a TOMP2P DHT which will bootstrap our DHT.

+To run a bootstrap node, use a dummy `HOST` value and set `BOOTSTRAP` to the computer's IP.
+Then login with a dummy name such as `BOOTSTRAPNODE`.
+The bootstrap node should now be ready.

 Depending on your system build/compile: